supere989/patagontrace_localLLM/README.md

 ### Description

 An AI-powered PCAP analysis utility that you can access directly from your console.
 It facilitates in-depth and comprehensive analysis and troubleshooting of PCAP files through ChatGPT integration.
-By default, the tool provides prompts tailored to 3G, 4G, and 5G protocols.
+Prompt can be customized based on typcal use cases

 ### Dependencies